-Penned by accessible travel expert Candy B. Harrington, this access guide includes detailed information about accessible trails, sites, lodging options and attractions in Olympic and Mount Rainier National Parks.
-Information on accessible lodging near these popular Washington state parks is also included.
+Penned by accessible travel expert Candy B. Harrington, this access guide includes detailed information about accessible trails, picnic areas, lodging options and attractions in Olympic, Mount Rainier and North Cascades National Parks.
 This handy resource features:

-- Information about barrier-free camping options in the park, including the site numbers and features of the accessible campsites.
+- Information about barrier-free camping options in the parks, including the site numbers and features of the accessible campsites.

-- Information on cell phone tours, loaner wheelchairs and accessible ranger-led programs.
+- Information on cell phone tours, loaner wheelchairs, free access passes and accessible ranger-led programs.

-This guide will help you find an accessible room that works for you, and plan a accessible itinerary based on your abilities.
-Barrier-Free Travel; Olympic and Mount Rainier National Parks for Wheelers and Slow Walkers is a great resource for seniors, parents with stroller-aged children, Baby Boomers, folks who just like to take things a littler slower and anybody who uses a cane, walker, wheelchair or scooter.
+This guide will help you plan an itinerary based on your abilities, and find an accessible room that works for you.
+Barrier-Free Travel; Washington National Parks for Wheelers and Slow Walkers is a great resource for seniors, parents with stroller-aged children, Baby Boomers, folks who just like to take things a littler slower and anybody who uses a cane, walker, wheelchair or scooter.

 Don’t leave home without it!